 According to the experts at the Content Marketing Institute: “Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”

-That content could be a web page optimized for SEO, a blog article targeted to a specific audience or a visually grabbing infographic that’s easily shared.
+That content could be a web page optimized for SEO, a blog article targeted to a specific audience or a visually grabbing infographic that’s easily shared (how to build an infographic).
 It could even be a video.
 Even a lengthy video is preferred by most people over reading a 50-page, text-only whitepaper.

 In general, a content marketing strategy involves focusing on your brand stories, which can be intriguing and even entertaining.
 After all, who wants to consume boring, lifeless content?
 However, remember to use terms your industrial buyers are searching for.